 [Section 52 amended by No. 119 of 1987 s.
 15.]

-53. Qualifications for and basis of registration of organisations of employees
+53. Organisations of employees, which can be registered

 (1) Subject to this Act, any unregistered organisation consisting of not less than 200 employees associated for the purpose of protecting or furthering the interests of employees may be registered by authority of the Full Bench.